-The Africana, Asian American, Chicano, and Native American Studies collections, located on the fifth floor of the King Library, represent the diverse cultural fabric of the San José State community.
+The Africana, Asian American, Chicano, & Native American Studies collections, located on the fifth floor of the King Library, represent the diverse cultural fabric of the San José State community.

 Unique digitized materials held by San José State University Special Collections & Archives, AAACNA, the Beethoven Center, and the Steinbeck Center.

 The California Room collects materials on California history with an emphasis on San José and the Santa Clara Valley.
-Its collections are non-circulating and may be visited at the King Library.
+Topics include the Gold Rush, indigenous people, railroads, the earthquakes of 1906 and 1989.

 SJSU Special Collections & Archives preserves rare and unique books, manuscript collections, institutional records, and more to support the research needs of students, faculty, staff, and the larger SJSU community.